Azure/kubeflow-labs/7-hyperparam-sweep/README.md

 To do that, Helm allows us to use Golang templating engine in the chart definitions.
 This means we can use conditions, loops, variables and [much more](https://docs.helm.sh/chart_template_guide).
 This will allow us to create complex deployment flow.

-In the case of hyperparameters sweeping, we will want to deploy a number of `TfJobs` each trying different values for some hyperparameters.
+In the case of hyperparameters sweeping, we will want a chart able to deploy a number of `TfJobs` each trying different values for some hyperparameters.
 We will also want to deploy a single TensorBoard instance monitoring all these `TfJobs`, that way we can quickly compare all our hypothesis, and even early-stop jobs that clearly don't perform well if we want to reduce cost as much as possible.
+For now, this chart will simply do a grid search, and while it is less efficient than random search it will be a good place to start.

 ## Exercise